-The conditions will be assessed on the day of the event and during the days leading up to it and the Organising Committee, in consultation with the Chair of the Race Committee and the Event and Local Safety Advisors, will decide upon the appropriate action to be taken, namely:
+The conditions will be assessed on the day of the event and during the days leading up to it and the Organising Committee, in consultation with the Chair of the Race Committee, the Event Safety Advisor and local advisors, will decide upon the appropriate action to be taken, namely:

-- run the event as planned
+- run the event as planned.

 - cancel specific classifications, e.g. only run the Championship events.

-- cancel one or more of the four divisions
+- cancel one or more of the four divisions.

-- cancel the whole event
+- cancel the whole event.

-If the prevailing weather conditions are such that cancellation of the event is possible, the Race Committee will inspect the course on the Friday prior to the event.
-If cancellation seems inevitable, competitors will be informed by e-mail/telephone as quickly as possible thereafter.
+If the prevailing weather conditions are such that cancellation of the event is possible competitors will be informed at the earliest opportunity.

-If adverse conditions arise on the day of the event and the event is cancelled, then competitor race numbers will not be issued and Embankment Marshals will not allow crews to go afloat.
+If adverse conditions arise on the day of the event and racing is cancelled, then competitor race numbers will not be issued and Embankment Marshals will not allow crews to go afloat.

-Prior to crews boating, the course will be patrolled by safety launch to remove or secure off the course any significant floating debris and to check that no new hazards have arisen
+Prior to crews boating, the course will be patrolled by a safety launch to remove or secure off the course any significant floating debris and to check that no new hazards have arisen.